syedriko/kubernetes-mcp-server/README.md

   - **Get** a pod by name from the specified namespace.
   - **Delete** a pod by name from the specified namespace.
   - **Show logs** for a pod by name from the specified namespace.
+  - **Top** gets resource usage metrics for all pods or a specific pod in the specified namespace.
   - **Exec** into a pod and run a command.
   - **Run** a container image in a pod and optionally expose it.
 - **✅ Namespaces**: List Kubernetes Namespaces.